google/error-prone/docs/bugpattern/UnusedVariable.md

 ```

-All false positives (including on methods) can be suppressed by annotating the
+All false positives can be suppressed by annotating the variable with
-closing method with `@SuppressWarnings("unused")`.
+`@SuppressWarnings("unused")`.